cpoff/jamdocs2/docs/event-workflow.md

 - Go into Response Options and select Hide Attendee List
 - Send

+That creates your new meeting/event without making it visible to the public.
+At this point everything is still private.

 Two things require approvals: the associated documents, and the meeting itself.
 - Sheila will deliver approved documents, which should be attached to the meeting in Outlook.
 Documents will require specific naming convention.
 Something like 'RTACAC - Agenda 7-1-2020.pdf'.
 - The second approval (for the entire meeting) will also come from Sheila.
 Once the whole meeting is approved, go into the event in Outlook and add the <b style="color:green;">Green category</b>.